-Today, Heatherfield remains a grand house offering Bed and Breakfast to those who
+Today, Heatherfield remains a grand house offering a taste of luxury to those who

-to a high specification and breakfast is equally special with homemade preserves
+to a high specification.
+Breakfast is equally special with homemade preserves and

-With private parking in the grounds of the house, complimentary wifi and easy access
+With private parking in the grounds of the house, complementary Wifi and easy access

 to road, rail and ferries, Heatherfield is a perfect location.